ufryy/my-tier-list/README.md

 It feels to me that the most popular tools in this category focuses primarily on the sharing aspect of tier lists, while I just want to organize my stuff so I can have a better understanding of the games I play, for example.
-I also wanted to have a project where I could use some of the technologies I've been learning lately, such as Tailwind.
+I also wanted to have a project where I could use some technologies/libraries that I've never used before, such as IndexedDB, Tailwind and shadcn-svelte.

 ## License